 Where to buy the cheapest baby wipes

-We tracked the price of Huggies, Pampers and WaterWipes to find out where's best to buy.
+We tracked the price of Huggies, Pampers and WaterWipes baby wipes to find out where's best to buy them.

-A stalwart of your nappy bag and a constant on your shopping list, if you've got a young child you probably go through more baby wipes than you'd care to count.
+If you've got a young child, you probably go through more baby wipes than you'd care to count.

 We tracked the price of the two most popular baby wipes brands – Huggies and Pampers – to find out where you should be shopping for them.
 Using independent shopping website MySupermarket, we looked at the price of Huggies Pure Baby Wipes and Pampers Sensitive Baby Wipes (both packs of 56) over a six-month period.